coderocher/Sanat_Gala/README.md

 # Sanat_Gala
 **An event management website**
+You can see the working demonstration on by directing to the link: [Video_Demonstration](https://drive.google.com/file/d/1BUcwKAio5BvArabxwoO5MzAUBKB_k-wZ/view?usp=drive_link)
 The website starts with the initial page (index.html) and is directed to the (02li.html) for login.
 A successful login branches into 2 access modes:
 1. Member mode -